renovatebot/renovate/docs/usage/configuration-options.md

 - `maven`
 - `regex`

-Use this field to define the name of a replacement package.
+Use the `replacementName` config option to set the name of a replacement package.
 Must be used with `replacementVersion` (see example below).
 You can suggest a new community package rule by editing [the `replacements.ts` file on the Renovate repository](https://github.com/renovatebot/renovate/blob/main/lib/config/presets/internal/replacements.ts) and opening a pull request.